silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/03_Forms/Field_types/01_Common_Subclasses.md

  * [api:MoneyField]: A form field that can save into a [api:Money] database field.
  * [api:NumericField]: Text input field with validation for numeric values.
  * [api:OptionsetField]: Set of radio buttons designed to emulate a dropdown.
- * [api:PhoneNumberField]: Field for displaying phone numbers.
-It separates the number, the area code and optionally the country code and extension.
  * [api:SelectionGroup]: SelectionGroup represents a number of fields which are selectable by a radio button that appears at the beginning of each item.
  * [api:TimeField]: Input field with time-specific, localised validation.